 It was like God had reached down from heaven and swiped that part of the Earth away, leaving nothing but a black, cratered mess.

-The men jumped over the trench wall and sprinted to the craters and used them as makeshift trenches because they were so deep and continued their assault on the German core.
+The men jumped over the trench wall and sprinted to the craters and used them as makeshift trenches because they were so deep, and they continued their assault on the German core.

 I ran over to the left flank and again received orders to lay some rain on the left German flank.